-- 1. The changes were introduced with effect from 10 April 2006.
-This means that residents whose benefit was downrated after 52 weeks under the previous rules had their benefit reinstated from the payday on or after 10 April 2006. - 2.
-This is the position for the majority of residents.
+&lt;sup>1 The changes were introduced with effect from 10 April 2006.
+This means that residents whose benefit was downrated after 52 weeks under the previous rules had their benefit reinstated from the payday on or after 10 April 2006.

+&lt;sup>2 This is the position for the majority of residents.
 However, there are different provisions for residents who have dependants and where all or part of the remaining benefit cannot be used by, or on behalf, of the resident.
-For full details please see the Department for Work and Pensions guidance contained in Chapter 24 of the Decision-Makers Guide - 3.
-The 28 day linking rules was also abolished from 10 April 2006. - 4.
-The AA and DLA (Care component) will continue to be withdrawn after 4 weeks in hospital, which will have an impact on some self-funders and full fee payers.
+For full details please see the Department for Work and Pensions guidance contained in Chapter 24 of the Decision-Makers Guide.

-LEGISLATION FOR PAYMENT OF WAR WIDOWS AND WAR WIDOWERS SPECIAL PAYMENTS
+LEGISLATION FOR PAYMENT OF WAR WIDOWS AND WAR WIDOWERS SPECIAL PAYMENTS a) the Naval and Marine Pay and Pensions (Special War Widows and Widowers Payment) Order 1990, made under section 3 of the Naval and Marine Pay and Pensions Act 1865;

-- a) the Naval and Marine Pay and Pensions (Special War Widows and Widowers Payment) Order 1990, made under section 3 of the Naval and Marine Pay and Pensions Act 1865; - b) the Royal Warrant of 19 February 1990 amending the Schedule to the Army Pensions Warrant 1977: - c) the Queen's Order dated 26 February 1990 made under section 2 of the Air Force (Constitution) Act 1917; - d) the Home Guard War Widows and Widowers Special Payments Regulations 1990 made under section 151 of the Reserve Force Act 1980; - e) the Orders dated 19 February 1990 amending orders made on 12 December 1980 concerning the Ulster Defence Regiment made in each case under section 140 of the Reserve Force Act 1980. - f) article 29(1A) of the Naval, Military and Air Force etc. (Disablement and Death) Service Pensions Order 1983. - g) article 27(3) of the Personal Injuries (Civilians) Scheme 1983. - h) the dispensing Order in Council of 19 December 1881. - i) the Royal Warrant of 27 October 1884. - j) the dispensing Order by His Majesty of 14 January 1922.
+b) the Royal Warrant of 19 February 1990 amending the Schedule to the Army Pensions Warrant 1977;

+c) the Queen's Order dated 26 February 1990 made under section 2 of the Air Force (Constitution) Act 1917;

+d) the Home Guard War Widows and Widowers Special Payments Regulations 1990 made under section 151 of the Reserve Force Act 1980;

+e) the Orders dated 19 February 1990 amending orders made on 12 December 1980 concerning the Ulster Defence Regiment made in each case under section 140 of the Reserve Force Act 1980.

+f) article 29(1A) of the Naval, Military and Air Force etc. (Disablement and Death) Service Pensions Order 1983.

+- g) article 27(3) of the Personal Injuries (Civilians) Scheme 1983. - h) the dispensing Order in Council of 19 December 1881.

+i) the Royal Warrant of 27 October 1884.

+j) the dispensing Order by His Majesty of 14 January 1922.

-THE TREATMENT OF COUPLES IN CLAIMS FOR INCOME SUPPORT/PENSION CREDIT (for information only)
+THE TREATMENT OF COUPLES IN CLAIMS FOR INCOME SUPPORT/UNIVERSAL CREDIT/PENSION CREDIT (for information only)

-While local authorities do not have powers to assess a couple according to their joint resources, this is not the case for Income Support/Pension Credit.
-The treatment of a couple for Income Support/Pension Credit will depend on a number of factors and it may be useful to know how their benefit is assessed.
+While local authorities do not have powers to assess a couple according to their joint resources, this is not the case for Income Support/Universal Credit/Pension Credit.
+The treatment of a couple for Income Support/Universal Credit/Pension Credit will depend on a number of factors and it may be useful to know how their benefit is assessed.
 This may give an indication of how much the partner who remains at home is likely to be able to contribute towards the cost of accommodation.